linux-system-roles/network/README.md

     If set to `True`, NetworkManager will use the system's trusted ca certificates to verify the EAP server.

+  * `domain_suffix_match`

+    If set, NetworkManager will ensure the domain name of the EAP server certificate matches this string.

 Examples of Options
 -------------------